Dr Russell Delderfield

 Pluralistic Qualitative Analysis of Men's Eating Disorder Experiences

-This ambitious new research experiments with using more than one qualitative analytical framework applied to the same set of data.
+This ambitious new research uses publicly available texts to experiment with using more than one qualitative analytical framework applied to the same set of data.
 I am aiming to explore whether using a pluralistic design can yield a more holistic and fulsome account of what men endure.
 For further information on the research design, please see the N-PQR blog (opens in new window).

 Male Eating Disorders: An Autoethnography